God as Family: The Father, the Son, and the Children by Adoption

 Traditional translation: “adoption”

-· In Roman law, adoption was a legal process by which a
+· In Roman law, adoption was a legal process by which a child was incorporated

-· This image was adopted by many Spanish Bible translations
+· This image was adopted by many Spanish Bible translations (such as

-(such as Reina-Valera) and by the Western Christian tradition.
+Reina-Valera) and by the Western Christian tradition.

-❗Problem with the word "adoption"
+with the word "adoption"

-“adoption” works culturally, it does not communicate
+Although “adoption” works culturally, it

-1. It is not just a legal change, but a spiritual
+1. It is not just a legal change, but a spiritual transformation.

 2. The word “adoption” can give the idea of an external, legal and

-non-organic bond, when in reality the believer is born of God
+non-organic bond, when in reality the believer is born of God by

-by the Spirit (Jn 3:5-6).
+the Spirit (Jn 3:5-6).

-3. The NT presents this placement as sons not as an external inclusion, but as
+3. The NT presents this placement as sons not as an external inclusion, but

-a destiny planned before the foundation of the world
+as a destiny planned before the foundation of the world

 (Ephesians 1:5).